5 Interview Tips and Tricks You Wouldn’t Expect (But Won’t Forget) from Flying a Kite

 Two, if you are currently working in another job and took time off for the interview, you’re going to need to get back to work.
 Wait until after work hours, it’s respectful to your current employer and your future employer will dig respect.

-If you are going to be interviewing soon, I hope you picked up some good interview tips here to set you on your way!
+If you are going to be interviewing soon, I hope you picked up some good interview tips and tricks here to set you on your way!

-For more interview tips, check out this post on the SOAR Method of answering behavioral interview questions.
+For more interview tips and tricks, check out this post on the SOAR Method of answering behavioral interview questions.
 Oddly enough, Spider-Man also makes an appearance here.

 If you aren’t going to be interviewing, I hope that this post made you think about flying kites.
 It’s some good old fashioned fun and I highly recommend it.
 Five stars.
 Will do again.